SchrodingersGat/KiBoM/README.md

 ### Field Extraction

 In addition to the default KiCad fields which are assigned to each component, KiBoM extracts and custom fields added to the various components.

 **Default Fields**

 The following default fields are extracted and can be added to the output BoM file:
-* Description - Part description as per the schematic symbol
+* `Description` : Part description as per the schematic symbol
-* References - List of part references included in a particular group
+* `References` : List of part references included in a particular group
-* Quantity - Number of components included in a particular group
+* `Quantity` : Number of components included in a particular group
-* Part - Part name as per the schematic symbol
+* `Part` : Part name as per the schematic symbol
-* Part Lib - Part library for the symbol *(default - not output to BoM file)*
+* `Part Lib` : Part library for the symbol *(default - not output to BoM file)*
-* Footprint - Part footprint
+* `Footprint` : Part footprint
-* Footprint Lib - Part footprint library *(default - not output to BoM file)*
+* `Footprint Lib` : Part footprint library *(default - not output to BoM file)*
-* Datasheet - Component datasheet extracted either from user-included data, or from part library
+* `Datasheet` : Component datasheet extracted either from user-included data, or from part library

 **User Fields**